dmeeks91/giphy_gallery/README.md

 ## Instructions

-1. Enter a category of GiF you'd like to query the GIPHY API for.
+1. Enter a category of GIF you'd like to query the GIPHY API for.

 2. Click 'Add Button'
     * A new button will be created and the GIF gallery will be updated with the query results.